alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 comfortably in mid-table the season before.
 For some reason, fans of both teams had jumped on his comments that the upcoming game was "just any other game", due to the *significance* of the East Midlands rivalry.
-Nowadays, such comments are in fact common-place, presumably as a result of manager's attempting to pre-dampen the negative connotations of a defeat.
+Nowadays, such comments are common-place, presumably as a result of manager's attempting to pre-dampen the negative connotations of a defeat.
 But the comment has since come to define the canon of Kinnear's Forest career.
 His attempt to distract from the importance of the game probably did him no favours, especially when he came to resign following the defeat.

 Of course, it is worth remembering that this was an iteration of Nottingham Forest that was in terminal decline.
 A team that would go on